celsohlsj/gee_brazil_sv/README.md

 ## Associated Publications:
 #### The maps are described in the following manuscript:
 Silva Junior et al. Benchmark maps of 33 years of secondary forest age for Brazil.
 2020.
-Scientific Data (in review).
+Scientific Data (Accepted Manuscript).

 ## Dataset access
 #### Tiles structure of the dataset: